 Editor’s note: Marketplace’s Andy Uhler spent a week reporting about doing business on the Texas-Mexico border during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
-Below is the first entry from his reporter's notebook.
+Uhler is sharing some small stories along the way.
+Below is the first entry from his reporter’s notebook.
 You can read the other entries here.

 LAREDO, Texas — Around three years ago, the Horizon Group built a massive outlet mall, the Outlet Shoppes at Laredo, on the American side of the Rio Grande.
 The mall, with more than 50 stores, is a short walk from the border between Laredo, Texas, and Nuevo Laredo, Mexico.
 Car and pedestrian bridges funnel Mexican shoppers to the outlet stores, which sell brands like H&M, Nike and Puma.
 There are signs on both sides of the motorway, in both directions, urging shoppers to visit.